antonio-petricca/buddy-linux/README.md

 ## Troubleshooting

 - If you create a new USB boot drive remember to update the boot partition UUID inside FSTAB, or use the form **/dev/xxxyy** to make it independent.
+- Schedule **backup-boot-usb-drive** to a cloud drive in order to make your system bootable due to a USB drive failure (restore backups by **restore-boot-usb-drive**).

 ## Some references